People's Action Movement: Team Unity

 Prior to the 2015 general elections, the People's Action Movement formed a political alliance, known as Team Unity, with the Nevis-based Concerned Citizens' Movement (CCM) and the newly formed People's Labour Party, which was led by former SKNLP members Timothy Harris and Sam Condor.
-The alliance successfully won the 2015 and 2020 general elections, with PAM forming government with the other Team Unity members.
+The alliance won the 2015 and 2020 general elections, with PAM forming government with the other Team Unity members.
 This resulted in a number of PAM MPs serving in the Cabinet from 2015 to 2022, including party leader Shawn Richards serving as Deputy Prime Minister.

 Team Unity ended in 2022, with PAM later forming an alliance with CCM called One Movement for the 2022 snap election.
-In this election, PAM lost three of their four seats and were returned to the opposition after Labour won a majority.
+In this election, the party was reduced to just one seat and returned to the opposition, with the SKNLP winning a majority and forming the government.